 Proteomics and Cell Culture

-The Function of Proteomics
+Function of Proteomics

 Proteomics involves various areas of study today, including protein function, protein interaction, protein localization, and protein modification.
-The main objective of proteomics is to identify all of the proteins in a cell and produce a comprehensive 3D cell map that pinpoints their specific locations and distributions.
+The main objective is to identify all of the proteins in a cell and produce a comprehensive 3D cell map that pinpoints their specific locations and distributions.

 Proteomics uses various methodologies in the study of functional genomics and disease models, including mass spectrometry, sequencing, and immunoassays.
 Post-translational modifications are recognized in this area of research.